newsmary/goalie/README.md

 - Is there a hierarchy of teams?
 Can a team belong to another team? (e.g RW playback to iPlayer)

 # Local development setup
+- For now, we're using Heroku to deploy.
+You'll want the command line tools:
+- Using brew: `brew install heroku/brew/heroku`
 - copy `env.sample` to `.env` and add your hostname
 - Install Docker
 - first time: Run `docker-compose build` to build it